EvaJF/AdvisIL/README.md

 * [Google Landmarks v2](https://github.com/cvdfoundation/google-landmark)
 * [iNaturalist 2018](https://github.com/visipedia/inat_comp/tree/master/2018)

-Note that in the case of iNaturalist, you do not need to download the data related to the semantic segmentation task of the original competition.
+Note that in the case of iNaturalist, there is no need to download the data related to the semantic segmentation task of the original competition.
+Also, we provide the labels in our image lists (see subfolder [`images_list_files`](./images_list_files/)).

 __c) Note on reproductibility__

-To facilitate reproductibility, we provide in the `images_list_files` folder the _explicit list of images_ contained in each of the datasets we used.
+To facilitate reproductibility, we provide in the [`images_list_files`](./images_list_files/) folder the _explicit list of images_ contained in each of the datasets we used.
 These lists are fed to the dataloaders when training or testing models.

-For example, under [images_list_files/food101/train.lst](./images_list_files/food101/train.lst) you find the list of training images for the Food101 dataset.
+For example, [images_list_files/food101/train.lst](./images_list_files/food101/train.lst) contains the list of training images for the Food101 dataset.

-The file is structured as follows :
+An image list file is structured as follows :
-* The first line of the text file contains the root path to your local version of the dataset, and "-1" is used as flag for this root path. _Please change the root path to your own._
+* The first line of the text file contains the root path to your local version of the dataset, and "-1" is used as flag for this root path. _NB : Please change the root path to your own._
 > /home/data/efeillet/food101/images -1
 * All other lines are in the format "<class_name>/<image_name> <class_number>".
 See example below.
 > apple_pie/1005649.jpg 87

-Note that this list actually contains more data than we actually used : in our experiments we only consider the first 100 classes of Food101, leaving out the last one.
+Note that some lists may contain more data than we actually used : e.g. in our experiments we only consider the first 100 classes of Food101, leaving out the last one.
 But we provide a complete split for the 101 classes in case you wish to use them all.

 ### 2. Explore neural architectures

 We have made preliminary experiments to study the impact of architecture on the incremental performance of small convolutional neural networks.
-Therefore we have implemented a more flexible version of ResNet, MobileNetv2 and ShuffleNetv2 which allow to scale the architecture according to its width (number of convolutional filters) and depth (number of building blocks).
+Therefore we have implemented versions of ResNet, MobileNetv2 and ShuffleNetv2 which allow to scale each architecture according to its width (number of convolutional filters) and depth (number of building blocks).
 These custom architectures are implemented [here](./models/).

 To explore the architectures, run the following script.
 You will see the number of parameters corresponding to various scaling operations on 3 network types (ResNet18 with BasicBlocks, Mobilenetv2 and ShuffleNetv2).

 > python /AdvisIL/models/scaler.py

-### 3. Tune your hyperparameters
+### 3. Tune hyperparameters

-Before running the main experiments, we search for suitable hyperparameters for each neural architecture.
+Before running the main experiments, we searched for suitable hyperparameters for each neural architecture.

-_Prerequisite_ : We use ray-tune to perform hyperparameter tuning.
+_Prerequisite_ : ray-tune.
 The following command installs Ray and dependencies for Ray Tune.

 > pip install -U "ray[tune]"